rchanpra/blackjack/README.md

 ## My Interest in this Project

 This project is important to me as a developer because playing card games have always been nostalgic to me.
 They are the perfect activities to get closer to friends and family.
-I was exposed to a lot as a kid and has always been in love with it.
-It is something I am very passionate and so is coding, therefore this project is also a passion work.
+I was exposed to a lot of playing card games as a kid and as a result, I am rather passionate about it.
+Therefore, this project could also be considered a passion work.

 ## User Stories

-- As a user, I want to be able to have a new deck of 52 cards.
+- As a user, I want to be able to have a deck of 52 unique cards.
 - As a user, I want to be able to draw cards from the deck and add them to my hand.
 - As a user, I want to be able to have a balance that I can add to and subtract from.
-- As a user, I want to be able to bet against a dealer and have payouts.
+- As a user, I want to be able to bet against a dealer, win/lose/tie, and have payouts.
-- As a user, I want to be able to repeat the blackjack cycle until I am broke or satisfy.
+- As a user, I want to be able to repeat the rounds of blackjack until I am broke or satisfy.

-## To Do
+## Upcoming Updates

-- Add more decisions
+- Add split and surrender as decisions
 - Add multiplayer
 - Add GUI
 - Add Baccarat and/or Pok Deng and potentially turn application into Playing Cards Simulator